Web Crawling | How to Build a Crawler to Extract Web DataWednesday, May 03, 2017

-- Real time latency
+- Real-time latency

-- Anti-Crawling aggressive websites
+- Anti-Crawling aggressive website

 - IP proxy servers to prevent from IP blocking

-- Built in Regex Tool to re-format data fields
+- Built-in Regex Tool to re-format data fields

 - AJAX setting to load dynamic content

-To learn more about this web crawler software, you may check out the video below to learn how to get started with Octoparse and begin with your crawling.
+To learn more about this web crawler software, you may check out the video below to learn how to get started with Octoparse and begin your crawling.

 More resources for web crawling study applied in different cases:

 Check out some features you may be interested in: